Gwynne Evans

+Early life and family

 Evans was born September 3, 1900, in St. Louis, the second of three brothers to father David Gwynne Evans and mother Julia Durkee Evans.
-He attended Smith Academy, a boy's school founded in 1854, where he held the school record in the Pole Vault.
+He attended Smith Academy, a boys' school founded in 1854, where he held the school record in the Pole Vault.
 His older brother Dwight was a resident of Milton, Massachusetts, and a 1901 Harvard graduate who participated in crew and hockey.
 Dwight worked 20 years for the Dwinnel Wright Company, a tea buyer.
 His younger brother Raymond died of diphtheria at age six in 1893.
 Gwynne grew up on 2648 Locust Street in midtown St. Louis on the same street as the original location of the Dwight Evans Coffee Company.
 His South Wales-born father David G. Evans, who first came to St. Louis in 1858 from Milwaukee, started the Flint-Evans Company, a successful partnership that served as a coffee roaster, packager, and distributor in St. Louis.
 By 1904, Evans owned a ranch in Wyoming, though he remained a St. Louis resident.